Tahmidaa/Islamgram.github.io/README.md

 # Webapp Project: ISLAMGRAM          PREPARED BY: ZAYAN GROUP

-Group Members:
+# Group Members:

   1) Tahmida Haque Sumbula 1819216
   2) Sehrish Kantroo 1726406
   3) Hadil Muhammadal Almekhlafi 1618880

-WORK DISTRIBUTION:
+# WORK DISTRIBUTION:

 Tahmida -

-1.Post
-2.Show
+1. Post
+2. Show
-3.Finding user with id to bring user name to profile
+3. Finding user with id to bring user name to profile

 Sehrish-

-1.Edit
-2.Policy
+1. Edit
+2. Policy
-3.Logo & profile design, one to one relationship
+3. Logo & profile design, one to one relationship

 Hadil-

-1.Delete
-2.Follow
+1. Delete
+2. Follow
-3.Adding username toregistration
+3. Adding username toregistration

-ABSTRACT
+# ABSTRACT

 ICT has brought many changes in human life.
 It has drawn the world closer as a global village with the introduction of social media.
 Social media has put both negative and positive impacts on people but plays a very vital role in exchanging ideas and sharing information.
 Social media has a significant positive impact on Islam if appropriately used, it can help to spread the cause of Allah (SWT) and put a positive impact on the ummah.
 Hence, for this intention, we have come up to build a social media platform ISLAMGRAM, where people can post only Islamic messages and spread the words of Allah and our Prophet (PBUH).

-INTRODUCTION
+# INTRODUCTION

 For our project, a web application, ISLAMGRAM, has been developed.
 In today’s world, social media has taken over the youngsters as it’s a fun way to waste time and socialize with people.
 Therefore, we planned to make a web app that will benefit the users by gaining Islamic knowledge from this platform as well as interact with other users by following them.
 This app is for posting Islamic posts only, hence we named it ISLAMGRAM.
 We have implemented the use of CRUD operations, Laravel Model-View-Controller, and routes.
 This app also had the use of one-one, one-many, and many-many relationships.
 We made this app very interactive for the users so they get interested in using it.

-OBJECTIVE
+# OBJECTIVE

 To introduce to the society a new social media where they can post Islamic content only and benefit the Ummah.
 As we know, there are many social media but none of them are for Islamic content only, so we wanted to create something different and attract the users as we have many options in this web app.

-Features & Functionalities
+# Features & Functionalities

- -Authentication: Users can register where they have to key in some record as follows:
+ - Authentication: Users can register where they have to key in some record as follows:
  Name
  Username: Must be unique
  Email: Must be unique
  Password
  confirm password
 If a user already has an account, they can login with their username and password only.
 One user can only have one account with the same username.
 So a user and profile have a one-one relationship.
- -Users can add posts and write captions for the posts by clicking on the “Add New Post” option.
+ - Users can add posts and write captions for the posts by clicking on the “Add New Post” option.
 Adding a post will update the user’s profile and show how many posts a user has.
- -Users can add as many posts as they want.
+ - Users can add as many posts as they want.
 Users and posts have a one-many relationship.
- -Users can edit their profile information by clicking the “Edit Profile” button.
+ - Users can edit their profile information by clicking the “Edit Profile” button.
 They can change the title of their bio, add a description, add a URL of their choice, and change their profile pictures by uploading an image.
- -Users can follow other users by visiting their profiles and it’ll be shown on their profile bio how many people they are following and how many people are following them.
+ - Users can follow other users by visiting their profiles and it’ll be shown on their profile bio how many people they are following and how many people are following them.
- -Users can delete a post by just clicking on the delete button under post as well as if they wish to delete their account they can delete it as well.
+ - Users can delete a post by just clicking on the delete button under post as well as if they wish to delete their account they can delete it as well.

-DEFINE THE VIEWS, CONTROLLERS, ROUTES & MODELS
+# DEFINE THE VIEWS, CONTROLLERS, ROUTES & MODELS

-VIEWS
+# VIEWS

+# auth:

-auth: It has the authentication files which allows users to login and register to the application.
+It has the authentication files which allows users to login and register to the application.
 No changes were made in this folder.
 Login
 Register
 Verify

-layouts:
+# layouts:

 This folder contains app.blade.php, the HTML design for the app’s home page and navigation bar, logo, and name of the app and username of the user.

-Profiles:
+# Profiles:

-Index.blade.php:
+# Index.blade.php:

 In this file, we have designed our users profile page which contains profile picture, username, follow-button, add new posts button, edit profile button, delete user button, title, description and url.
 The counts of posts, followers, and following have been added as well.
 Moreover, a column of  posts which display the posts of the user is added which is wrapped within for each loop along with its delete button.
 Some of the elements inside this blade have been protected with policy so that they do not appear if the user is logged out and searches for any profile.
 We have added csrf and some required methods like @method('post') as well.

-Edit.blade.php:
+# Edit.blade.php:

 This blade is for edit profile page so when the user clicks on edit profile he is redirected to this page.
 Firstly, we made a class container and a form of method post.
 Even though we are posting through the method of POST we actually used PATCH internally.
 We used PATCH here as we are updating.
 We made the title “Edit Profile”.
 We made three div class form-group rows for the title, description, URL, and one div class row for profile picture uploading.
 Finally made a button for “Save Profile”.
 As some of these are required fields so we have added some error handlers which wrap these fields, and display a message on screen eg: “the image should be an image”.
 In order to make the edit form prefilled, in the edit blade we are setting an old title, in the case when we fail to validate and come back again and expect those fields to be populated with the data that we entered.
 We also passed another thing, which shows whatever is inside the current profile, just in case ‘old’ is not set.
 We did this for title, description and URL.

-Posts:
+# Posts:

-Create.blade.php
+ #Create.blade.php

 This blade has been created for the add new post page which includes a form of methods post and this form has the title of ‘Add new post’ and two sections: uploading image and writing image caption along with the button that adds the new post and redirect to the profile page.
 As these are required fields so we have added some error handlers which wrap these two fields, and display a message on screen eg: “this field is required”.

-Index.blade.php
+# Index.blade.php

 This blade has been created for our feed page where when a user follows other users, this page fetches their posts along with their profile picture, username and caption of that image.
 They have been wrapped within the foreach loop to show all posts whenever the user posts new ones.
 Also users posts and usernames are clickable which takes to the profile of that particular user.

 Show.blade.php
 This blade has been created for a page when a user clicks on a particular post, the post along with username and caption is displayed in another page with a new view.
 And this blade creates that view.
 This view shows one post in a big round circle and the posts’ users name and that image’s caption.
 Also, the user name is clickable which takes back to the profile page.

-CONTROLLERS
+# CONTROLLERS

-RESTFUL Resource Controller:
+# RESTFUL Resource Controller:

 We have followed the convention of this controller as it makes web apps easier to update and the codebase cleaner.
 It is a predetermined number of verbs that we used in this project.
 We used seven of them.
 Each of the actions is matched with a particular URL, method, and has a route name.
 We have used below controllers for our project:
 Register Controller: We are mentioning this controller because we modified it a little bit as we have added a username in the form of register so we had to include that here for validation purpose and fetching its data under validator and create function respectively.

-ProfilesController:
+# ProfilesController:

 This represents the index.blade.php and edit.blade.php files from the profiles views directory.
 It has three functions.
 - The function index gives the route access to the user variable by passing through an argument in the function which gives the id of the user.
 This shows the profile of users with actual usernames.
 Instead of passing through an array, we used a compact function where we passed the ‘user’ and ‘follow’.